C3. Coding

 Differentiated Instruction and Universal Design for Learning

-• A checklist of the blocks and their function or the colour code used by the coding software could be useful for students who do not yet have a good knowledge of the software.
+- A checklist of the blocks and their function or the colour code used by the coding program could be useful for students who are beginners.